hkhanna/django-base/README.md

 ### Testing

-- `make check` will run all tests.
-You can also directly run `py.test` if you have the virtualenv activated.
 - `make mypy` to run a manual typecheck on the repo.
+- `make check` will run all tests including playwright.
-- `make playwright` to run e2e tests with playright.
+- `make playwright` will run only E2E tests in headed mode.

 ### Updating Packages